ibm-hyper-protect/paynow-website/README.md

 You can view the console to check these network calls are functioning correctly.

-Note that your web browser may display a warning about a insecure connection and a invalid certificate, as the application uses a simple self signed certificate for `CN=localhost`.
+Note: If you do not use your own certificate, your web browser may display a warning about a insecure connection and a invalid certificate, as in this case the application uses a simple self signed certificate for `CN=localhost`.
-The certificate is contained in folder `sslcert`.

 ## Run the Application in Hyper Protect Virtual Server for VPC and validate the attestation record

 You can run the application in [Hyper Protect Virtual Server for VPC](https://cloud.ibm.com/docs/vpc?topic=vpc-about-se).
 To do so, follow this [tutorial ](https://cloud.ibm.com/docs/vpc?topic=vpc-financial-transaction-confidential-computing-on-hyper-protect-virtual-server-for-vpc).

+You can optionally include the private key and the certificate in the env section of the contract.

+### Validate the attestation record
 You can then download a zip file containing the [attestation record](https://cloud.ibm.com/docs/vpc?topic=vpc-about-attestation) and the signature file from API URL [`https://ip:8443/api/v1/attestation`](https://ip:8443/api/v1/attestation).
 This zip file contains the attestation record `se-checksums.txt` or `se-checksums.txt.enc` (the latter if you are using an encrypted attestation record) and the signature file `se-signature.bin`.

 To verify the signature, follow these [instructions](https://cloud.ibm.com/docs/vpc?topic=vpc-about-attestation).